NodeBB/docs/src/docs/configuring/config.md

 * `sessionKey` (Default: `express.sid`) Specifies the session key to use.

 * `isCluster` Set this to true if you have multiple machines each running a single NodeBB process.
 This setting is not required if you have multiple NodeBB processes running either on a single or multiple machines.

+* `session_store` This is an object similar to the `redis`, `mongo` or `postgress` block.
+It defines a database to use for sessions.
+For example by setting this to a different redis instance you can separate your data and sessions into two different redis instances.
+    * `name` (Name of database to use `redis`, `mongo` or `postgres`
+    * other settings are identical to the database block for the datastore.